- Supports healthy energy levels†

 Are Your Adrenals Stressed Out?

 We live in a stress-filled society, and while we can tell ourselves that stress is “just a part of life,” our bodies don’t lie.
 They feel the effects of stress.
-In fact, if you’ve heard it said that you can’t fool Mother Nature, it’s true because there are natural biochemical bodily responses to stress—and they can make you and your adrenals tired.
+In fact, if you’ve heard it said that you can’t fool Mother Nature, it’s true because there are natural biochemical bodily responses to stress—and they can make you feel tired.

 The body typically responds to stress in three primary stages: when the body is alarmed, when the body tries to fight off stress and, finally, when the body is exhausted and just doesn’t have the fight left in it to deal normally with stress.